Hygromycin B

 Hygromycin B is an antibiotic produced by the bacterium Streptomyces hygroscopicus.
-It is an aminoglycoside that kills bacteria, fungi and higher eukaryotic cells by inhibiting protein synthesis.
+It is an aminoglycoside that kills bacteria, fungi and other eukaryotic cells by inhibiting protein synthesis.

 History

 Hygromycin B was originally developed in the 1950s for use with animals and is still added into swine and chicken feed as an anthelmintic or anti-worming agent (product name: Hygromix).
 Hygromycin B is produced by Streptomyces hygroscopicus, a bacterium isolated in 1953 from a soil sample.
 Resistance genes were discovered in the early 1980s.

 Mechanism of action

-Hygromycin is active against both prokaryotic and eukaryotic cells.
-It acts by inhibiting polypeptide synthesis.
-It stabilizes the tRNA-ribosomal acceptor site, thereby inhibiting translation.
+Hygromycin B, along with aminoglycosides, inhibits protein synthesis by strengthening the interaction of tRNA binding in the ribosomal A-site.
+Hygromycin B also prevents mRNA and tRNA translocation by an unknown mechanism.

 Use in research

 In the laboratory it is used for the selection and maintenance of prokaryotic and eukaryotic cells that contain the hygromycin resistance gene.
 The resistance gene is a kinase that inactivates hygromycin B through phosphorylation.
 Since the discovery of hygromycin-resistance genes, hygromycin B has become a standard selection antibiotic in gene transfer experiments in many prokaryotic and eukaryotic cells.
 Based on impurity monitor method, four different kinds of impurities are discovered in commercial hygromycin B from different suppliers and toxicities of different impurities to the cell lines are described in the following external links.

+Fungus Coniothyrium minitans was transformed with the hygromycin B resistance gene to improve the infection rates of Sclerotinia sclerotiorum, a fungal parasite of many crops.